Graduate Record Examinations (GRE)

 - Proof of payment

 Your reimbursement request form must contain all required information and be signed by a DANTES test control officer (TCO) or alternate TCO.
 Test center personnel are not authorized to sign your reimbursement form.
-See your state Education Services Officer (ESO) with any questions.
+See your state education services officer (ESO) with any questions.

 You'll find additional information on the GRE, including preparation materials, in the GRE section of the Educational Testing Service website.
-In addition, you'll find registration instructions, scheduling policies and procedures, and testing center locations.
+In addition, you'll find registration instructions, scheduling policies and procedures, and test center locations.